Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 First, go to JAPAN FOOD HALL B1 to grab something to eat

-16:25 Snack time
+16:25 Snack Time

 Ordered a tempura shrimp soba with draft beer.